 Beginning January 15, 2015, President Obama set forth new regulations for US citizens permitting the wider use of the self-authorizing general licenses in these categories: family visits, journalistic activity, professional research, educational people-to-people travel, support for the Cuban people, among others.
+Travelers declare their general license category when buying their airline tickets.
 Officially "tourism" is not allowed, but there is no monitoring of that.

 Direct Flights - US to Cuba

 There are currently direct flights from the US to Cuba on these airlines: American Airlines, Aeromexico, JetBlue, Delta, and United Airlines.